 More Accounting Changes Coming

-There is another batch of accounting pronouncements for companies and not-for-profit organizations that will take effect for calendar year 2012 financial statements or later.
+There is another batch of accounting pronouncements for companies and nonprofit organizations that will take effect for calendar year 2012 financial statements or later.

 Here is a summary of the changes we think will be of interest to our clients and friends.

 The presentation of comprehensive income will change based on new FASB guidance (ASU 2011-05).
 Currently, many companies present the components of other comprehensive income (such as changes in unrealized gain on available for sale securities and changes in foreign currency translation) in the statement of stockholders’ equity.
 The new requirement is to present that activity either as part of the income statement or in a separate statement immediately following the income statement.
 For public companies, the requirement is effective for years and interim periods within those years beginning after December 15, 2011; for nonpublic companies it is effective for years ending after December 15, 2012.
 Early adoption is permitted.
 Note that certain disclosure provisions were deferred by ASU 2011-12.